gruntjs/grunt-contrib-watch/docs/watch-examples.md

 ## Why is the watch devouring all my memory?
 Likely because of an enthusiastic pattern trying to watch thousands of files.
 Such as `'**/*.js'` but forgetting to exclude the `node_modules` folder with `'!node_modules/**/*.js'`.
 Try grouping your files within a subfolder or be more explicit with your file matching pattern.

+## Why spawn as child processes as a default?
+TODO: Write this.